documentationfor yFiles for HTML 3.0.0.1

 WebGL2 Rendering

-Sometimes it is necessary to visualize large graphs entirely to get an overview of the data.
-Then, the focus lies on the connections and clusters of elements rather than the details of single nodes and edges.
+Sometimes it is necessary to visualize large graphs in their entirety to get an overview of the data.
+In these cases, the focus is often on the connections and clusters of elements rather than the details of single nodes and edges.

-Therefore, yFiles for HTML offers a rendering mechanism that uses WebGL2 to provide hardware-accelerated graph rendering and interaction.
-WebGL2 is integrated into modern browsers and allows for calculating all graphics operations directly on the GPU (graphics processing unit).
-Hence, the rendering works parallel to the CPU operations which makes applications faster and more responsive.
+Therefore, yFiles for HTML offers a rendering mechanism that uses WebGL to provide hardware-accelerated graph rendering and interaction.
+WebGL is integrated into modern browsers and allows for calculating all graphics operations directly on the GPU (graphics processing unit).
+Hence, the rendering works in parallel with the CPU operations, which makes applications faster and more responsive.

-Selecting graph elements on click is supported by fast WebGL2 hit-testing to provide the usual interactions like moving or deleting elements, adding bends, resizing nodes, or editing labels.
+Clicking on graph elements for selection is supported by fast WebGL hit-testing.
+This enables the usual interactions like moving or deleting elements, adding bends, resizing nodes, or editing labels.

-Although all layout algorithms of yFiles for HTML work in combination with the WebGL2 rendering, some handle large graphs better than others.
-Use HierarchicLayout, OrganicLayout, TreeLayout, and BalloonLayout depending on what layout style is needed.
+Although all layout algorithms of yFiles for HTML work in combination with WebGL rendering, some handle large graphs better than others.
+Consider using HierarchicalLayout, OrganicLayout, TreeLayout, and RadialTreeLayout depending on the desired layout style.

 yFiles for HTML supports both WebGL and WebGL2 rendering.
-However, it should be noted that these technologies are implemented differently and therefore cannot be used in combination.
+However, these technologies are implemented differently and therefore cannot be used in combination.
 It is highly recommended to utilize WebGL2 rendering unless compatibility issues or other reasons demand the use of WebGL.
+Therefore, going forward, when using the term WebGL, we refer to WebGL2.

-The decision between using WebGL2 rendering or SVG rendering depends on various factors including the specific use-case and the size of the graph being displayed.
+The decision between using WebGL rendering or SVG rendering depends on various factors, including the specific use case and the size of the graph being displayed.
 Consider the details of your project and the performance requirements before choosing a rendering method.

 Comparison of Render Modes